New call-to-action

 Chemiluminescence vs Fluorescence

-Chemiluminescence and fluorescence seem like they are the same thing, especially when using them as tracking strategies for magnetic separation in biosensors or in-vitro diagnostic assays.
-But, they are not the same.
-Yes, they both give off a photon as an electron relaxes from a higher energy state to a lower energy state, but the difference lies in the method used to excite that electron to a higher energy state in the first place.
+While chemiluminescence and fluorescence are used interchangeably, especially when referring to tracking strategies for magnetic separation in biosensors or in-vitro diagnostic assays, however, they are different concepts.
+They both give off a photon as an electron relaxes from a higher energy state to a lower energy state, but the difference lies in the method used to excite that electron to a higher energy state in the first place.
 In fluorescence the electron is kicked up to a higher energy state by the addition of a photon.
-In chemiluminescence the electron is in a high-energy state due to the creation of anunstable intermediate in a chemical reaction.
+In chemiluminescence the electron is in a high-energy state due to the creation of an unstable intermediate in a chemical reaction.
 Light is released when the intermediate breaks down into the final products of the reaction.

 Design (42)

-No light needs to be added to the reaction in order to produce light in a chemiluminescent reaction.
+Chemiluminescence is the emission of electromagnetic radiation (ultraviolet, visible or infrared) observed when a chemical reaction yields an electronically excited intermediate or product, which either luminesces or donates its energy to another molecule responsible for the emission.
+No light source is required to be added to the reaction in order to produce light in a chemiluminescent reaction.
 The chemical reaction itself produces a high-energy intermediate species in an excited state.
-High-energy intermediates are often oxidated species that release light as they fragment into lower energy final products.
+High-energy intermediates are often oxidized species that release light as they fragment into lower energy final products.

 An example of a Chemiluminescent reaction